 We lease all of our facilities.
 Our principal executive office is in Seattle, Washington.
 The facility currently consists of approximately 84,000 square feet of space, and will expand to a total of approximately 113,000 square feet of space in January 2019.
-Our current lease, entered into in May 2016, expires in August 2027 with two options to extend the lease for an additional seven years each.
+Our current lease, entered into in May 2016 and amended and restated in June 2017, expires in August 2027 with two options to extend the lease for an additional seven years each.